SusanSu123/HTML-CSS-and-Git-Code-Refactor/README.md

 - Go to index.html

-- Open with your favarite browser
+- Open with your favorite browser